 Hospital administrators and industry observers agree: the pandemic has forever altered hospitals’ operations and those slow to adapt will perish.
 A survey of 73 hospital executives was conducted by consulting firm Kaufman Hall.
 Hospitals must pay more attention to revenue cycle management, access to care, staff recruitment and retention, increasing supply costs, artificial intelligence and decreasing demand post pandemic.
 Ninety percent of respondents have already significantly raised staff compensation to attract and retain staff.
 An interesting caveat to decreasing demand is the surge in non-COVID related emergency room visits.
 The negative and consequential results of postponing or delaying care are now presenting in emergency rooms.
 Heart and respiratory problems, blood infections, organ failures and drug overdoses are once again filling ICUs as the pandemic weakens.

 We need to take the following into consideration when impatient for COVID-19 test results.
 The healthcare industry was already facing staffing shortages prior to the pandemic.
 COVID-19 has exacerbated staff shortages leaving many positions unfilled.
 Behind the scene healthcare workers, like lab techs, are feeling the crunch just as is nursing.
 This impacts the immediacy of test results.
 Work in the clinical laboratory can be exciting, rewarding, and intellectually stimulating for those who enjoy science and its application toward patient care.
 However, the shortage of staff resources combined with increased pressure to provide COVID-19 test results quickly, all while trying to meet the day to day expectations for critical laboratory results, has created the perfect storm for clinical laboratory staff burn out.
 Burn out has increased retirements and resignations.
 Let’s appreciate the behind the scene healthcare workers who help providers diagnose the infected and inform the uninfected.
+You can Get More Information on healthcare workers from here!
 We need to continue promoting these laboratory professions which is such a vital part of our healthcare along with the resources need to return to proper staffing levels.

 George W. Chapman is a healthcare business consultant who works exclusively with physicians, hospitals and healthcare organizations.
 He operates GW Chapman Consulting based in Syracuse.
 Email him at email@example.com.